 - Glass Mixing Bowls – Use the largest one to proof the dough and the smaller ones for the filling and egg wash.

 - Basting Brush – Useful for everything from greasing pans to brushing on melted butter and egg wash!

 Set your oven to a low temperature for a few minutes, until it reaches around 110°F (an oven thermometer will help).

 Turn the oven off and place the covered bowl inside.
 Let it sit with the door closed until the dough has doubled in size, about 1 hour.

-While I haven’t tried it with this recipe, I think making cinnamon swirl bread is a fantastic idea!
+While I haven’t tried it with this cinnamon swirl bread recipe, I think making a cinnamon loaf with raisins is a fantastic idea!
 Sprinkle the raisins over the sugar mixture before rolling up the dough.

-You may find that the loaf rises a bit higher and comes out more dense.
+You may find that the cinnamon swirl loaf rises a bit higher and comes out more dense.
 Not to worry – it will still be just as tasty!

 With love, from our simple kitchen to yours.